ctechfilmuniversity/workshop_ws2425_matsha/docs/02_code/06_gpgpu/gpgpu_steps.md

 For now, you can imagine such a FBO, which is also called renderbuffer, as a texture that is not applied within the scene, e.g., for coloring, but is purely used to save and hand data around.

-We write to the renderbuffer in the following scenario in a additional glsl shader program.
+We write to the renderbuffer in the following scenario in an additional glsl shader program.
 In that additional, general purpose shader, we compute the particle simulation in parallel, making it performant.

 Specifically, for the data handling for simulating the particles of a flow field, one pixel of the FBO texture saves the `x, y, z` coordinates of one particle in its `r, g, b` channel.
 Hence, the size of the texture needs to be at least as big as the number of particles we have.

 ![fbo_01](./img/fbo_01.png)

-The images shows such a render target texture, with each pixel containing in its `r, g, b` channel the `x, y, z` coordinates of one particle.
+The image shows such a render target texture, with each pixel containing in its `r, g, b` channel the `x, y, z` coordinates of one particle.

 The render target texture also has an alpha channel, which can be used for something else, e.g., the size of the particle.